 David earned a Bachelor of Science in Business Administration–Marketing from the University of Tennessee at Chattanooga.
 He was awarded a full scholarship and graduated with honors while working in the real estate industry during his university tenure.
-David is a certified public accountant (CPA) and holds the Certified Valuation Analyst (CVA®) designation.
+David is a certified public accountant (CPA), holds the Certified Valuation Analyst (CVA®) designation, and the FINRA Series 65 (Uniform Investment Advisor Law Exam) license.
 He worked in public accounting across multiple industries serving as a tax, consulting, and valuation specialist.
 He has advised business owners to make strategic growth decisions, financial models, and navigate mergers and acquisitions.
 While serving as a valuation expert, David worked with businesses and attorneys across the country in buy/sell transactions, wrongful termination or death cases, marital dissolutions, and more.
 Before his career in public accounting David was a financial consultant for TVA within the financial operations organization.
 Previously, he spent several years as an advertising sales executive.

 David is active in the local community as a financial leader advising on economic decisions and providing oversight to non-profits.
 David is proudly serving on the board of directors for local charitable organizations including Family Promise of Greater Chattanooga, Signal Mountain Parks and Recreation, and ArtPart.
 David also volunteers with The Company Lab (CO.LAB) providing accounting and financial guidance to startup businesses across an array of industries.
 Previously he served as treasurer of Downside Up, Inc. for four years.